sadighian/crypto-rl/database/README.md

 As of November 1st, 2018.

 ## 1. Overview
-The `database` module contains the wrapper classes for storing and accessing tick data from the `Arctic Tick Store`.
+The `database` module contains the wrapper class for storing tick data from the `Arctic Tick Store`.

+**Note** the `../simulator.py` class is used to query and reconstruct the limit order book.

 ## 2. Classes